Notice

 cephfs-table-tool all reset session

-The session table is the table most likely to need resetting, but if you know you also need to reset the other tables then replace ‘session’ with ‘snap’ or ‘inode’.
+Of all tables, the session table is the table most likely to require a reset.
+If you know that you need also to reset the other tables, then replace session with snap or inode.

 MDS map reset

-Once the in-RADOS state of the file system (i.e. contents of the metadata pool) is somewhat recovered, it may be necessary to update the MDS map to reflect the contents of the metadata pool.
+When the in-RADOS state of the file system (that is, the contents of the metadata pool) has been somewhat recovered, it may be necessary to update the MDS map to reflect the new state of the metadata pool.
 Use the following command to reset the MDS map to a single MDS:

 ceph fs reset <fs name> --yes-i-really-mean-it

-Once this is run, any in-RADOS state for MDS ranks other than 0 will be ignored: as a result it is possible for this to result in data loss.
+After this command has been run, any in-RADOS state for MDS ranks other than 0 will be ignored.
+This means that running this command can result in data loss.

 Recovery from missing metadata objects

-Depending on what objects are missing or corrupt, you may need to run various commands to regenerate default versions of the objects.
+Depending on which objects are missing or corrupt, you may need to run additional commands to regenerate default versions of the objects.

 # Session table